 Probate diversity data collection and reporting

 Find out more about the diversity reporting requirements for probate accredited firms.
 The next reporting deadline is April 2021.
-Further information around the 2021 survey is being sent directly to the probate contact partners at our accredited firms in the coming months.

 The Legal Services Board (LSB) requires ICAEW to collect and publish data on the diversity of staff within the firms we regulate.

 As well as being a regulatory requirement, the context for collecting this data is interesting and it can provide a competitive advantage.
 Recent initiatives such as gender pay gap reporting in the UK, and the widespread reporting of sexual harassment in the film industry, have pushed the agenda forward significantly.

 ‘Delivering through diversity’ by McKinsey&Company reports that ‘Gender and ethnic diversity are clearly correlated with profitability, but women and minorities remain underrepresented’.
 LinkedIn’s recent report, ‘Global Recruiting Trends 2018’ backs this up, ‘diversity is directly tied to company culture and financial performance.
 LinkedIn found the top reasons companies focus on diversity are to improve culture (78%), to improve company performance (62%) and to better represent customers (49%).